 All disclosure in reports and documents that the Company files with, or submits to, the Securities and Exchange Commission (“SEC”) and in other public communications made by the Company shall be full, fair, accurate, timely and understandable.
-All Company Persons who are involved in the Company’s disclosure process, including Senior Officers, are responsible for acting in furtherance of this policy.
+All Company Persons who are involved in the Company’s disclosure process are responsible for acting in furtherance of this policy.
 In particular, these individuals are required to maintain familiarity with the disclosure requirements applicable to the Company and are prohibited from knowingly misrepresenting, omitting, or causing others to misrepresent or omit, material facts about the Company to others, within or outside the Company, including the Company’s independent auditors.
-In addition, any Company Person who has a supervisory role in the Company’s disclosure process has an obligation to discharge his or her responsibilities diligently.
+In addition, any Company Person who has a supervisory role in the Company’s disclosure process has an obligation to discharge their responsibilities diligently.

 Vendors and Business Associates

-The company expects its vendors and business associates to make ethical, responsible, and environmentally sustainable choices in all of their business activities and comply with certain standards.
-The Company expects vendors and business associates to share the Company’s commitment to human rights and comply with the fundamental standards set forth in Human Rights above.
-The Company may conduct assessments when considered necessary in relation to the significance of the purchase and business opportunity, including in-person reviews and toursand coveringquality, labor practices, compliance with government regulations, and safety.
+The Company expects its vendors and business associates to make ethical, responsible, and environmentally sustainable choices in all of their business activities and comply with certain standards.
+The Company expects vendors and business associates to share the Company’s commitment to human rights and comply with the fundamental standards set forth in the Human Rights section, above.
+The Company may conduct assessments when considered necessary in relation to the significance of the purchase and business opportunity, including in-person reviews and tours and covering quality, labor practices, compliance with government regulations, and safety.

 Waivers and Amendments

 It may be appropriate for a provision of the Code to be waived in a particular circumstance.
-Any employee seeking a waiver should speak to his or her Vice President, who will likely need to involve other persons in consideration of the waiver request.
-Any waiver of the Code, other than for an executive officer (including any Senior Officer who is otherwise not an executive officer), must be approved by the Company’s President.
+Any employee seeking a waiver should speak to their Vice President, who will likely need to involve other persons in consideration of the waiver request.
+Any waiver of the Code, other than for an executive officer or a Director, must be approved by the Company’s President.

-Any waiver of the Code for an executive officer (including any Senior Officer who is otherwise not an executive officer) or any director of the Company must be made only by the Board of Directors or an authorized committee and will be publicly disclosed in accordance with the applicable requirements of the SEC and The Nasdaq Stock Market, Inc.
+Any waiver of the Code for an officer or a Director must be made only by the Board of Directors or an authorized committee and will be publicly disclosed in accordance with the applicable requirements of the SEC and The Nasdaq Stock Market, Inc.

-Any amendment to a provision of the Code that applies to any Senior Officer will be publicly disclosed in accordance with the applicable requirements of the SEC and The Nasdaq Stock Market, Inc.
+Any amendment to a provision of the Code that applies to any executive officer will be publicly disclosed in accordance with the applicable requirements of the SEC and The Nasdaq Stock Market, Inc.

 Investigations and Discipline

 The responsibility for administering the Code, investigating alleged violations and determining corrective and disciplinary action rests with various groups within the Company.
-The Audit Committee of the Board of Directors is responsible for maintaining and updating the Code, subject to approval by the Board of Directors.
-Senior Officers, the Human Resources Department and other relevant departments work together as appropriate to promptly handle investigations and recommend corrective and disciplinary actions.
+The Nominating and Corporate Governance Committee of the Board of Directors is responsible for maintaining and updating the Code, subject to approval by the Board of Directors.
+Management, the Human Resources Department and other relevant departments work together as appropriate to promptly handle investigations and recommend corrective and disciplinary actions.
 Depending on the circumstances, in some cases senior managers and other officers will be involved to consider and determine the appropriate corrective or disciplinary action.
-Senior Officers and the Human Resources Department will periodically report Code violations and the corrective actions taken to the Audit Committee of the Board of Directors.
-In some cases, the Audit Committee or the full Board of Directors will be responsible to conduct the investigation and determine the actions to be taken.
+Management and the Human Resources Department will periodically report Code violations and the corrective actions taken to the Nominating and Corporate Governance Committee of the Board of Directors.
+In some cases, the Nominating and Corporate Governance Committee or the full Board of Directors will be responsible to conduct the investigation and determine the actions to be taken.
 As appropriate, outside consultants may participate in investigations.

 Company Persons who violate the Code will be subject to disciplinary action up to and including termination.
 Violations of the Code are not the only basis for disciplinary action.
 The Company has additional guidelines and procedures governing conduct, and violations of those guidelines and procedures may also result in corrective or disciplinary action.